fourTheorem/serverless-ecommerce-workshop/lessons/09-extras/README.md

 This is what we do at [fourTheorem](https://fourtheorem.com), we help companies to move to the cloud and get the best out of it.

-If you are curious to learn about some of the projects we have built with our customers, you can check out some of our case studies.
+If you are curious to learn about some of the projects we have built with our customers, you can check out [some of our case studies](https://www.fourtheorem.com/case-studies).

-TODO: add link to case study page

-If you are looking for a partner to speed up your cloud journey or to improve your existing cloud deployments, give us a shout, we'd be happy to help!
+If you are looking for a partner to speed up your cloud journey or to improve your existing cloud deployments, [give us a shout](https://www.fourtheorem.com/contact), we'd be happy to help!

-TODO: add link to contact page